 What Each Choice Really Costs

-Sides — the biggest swing: Chow Mein (510 cal, 9g sugar) and Fried Rice (520 cal, 850 mg sodium) are the most expensive sides.
+Sides.
+The biggest swing: Chow Mein (510 cal, 9g sugar) and Fried Rice (520 cal, 850 mg sodium) are the most expensive sides.
 White Rice is 380 cal with zero sugar.
 Brown Rice is 420 cal.
-Super Greens is only 90 cal — single biggest leverage point on the whole menu.
+Super Greens is only 90 cal.
+Single biggest leverage point on the whole menu.
 Half Chow Mein / Half Super Greens splits the difference at 300 cal.

-Entrées — the sneakiest swing: Beijing Beef (480 cal, 22g sugar, 27g fat) and Orange Chicken (510 cal, 19g sugar, 23g fat) are the highest-calorie + highest-sugar choices.
+Entrées.
+The sneakiest swing: Beijing Beef (480 cal, 22g sugar, 27g fat) and Orange Chicken (510 cal, 19g sugar, 23g fat) are the highest-calorie + highest-sugar choices.
 The “healthier” looking Honey Walnut Shrimp is 410 cal with 23g of fat.
-Meanwhile Broccoli Beef is 150 cal, 8g sugar, 7g fat — and tastes like real food.
+Meanwhile Broccoli Beef is 150 cal, 8g sugar, 7g fat.
+And tastes like real food.
 String Bean Chicken Breast is 190 cal.
 Most people don’t realize there’s a 3x calorie difference between the top and bottom entrées.

 Sodium is the silent killer: Kung Pao Chicken sits at 970 mg sodium.
 Black Pepper Chicken at 1,130 mg.
 Firecracker Shrimp at 1,140 mg.
 That’s nearly HALF the daily sodium limit in one entrée.
 Stack it with Chow Mein (860 mg) and you’re at the daily limit before you’ve finished your meal.